WNKI

 WNKI (106.1 FM, "Wink 106") is a radio station broadcasting a Top 40 (CHR) format.
-Licensed to Corning, New York, United States, the station serves the Elmira-Corning area, and is the Nielsen Audio #1 rated station in the market.
+Licensed to Corning, New York, United States, the station serves the Corning–Elmira area, and is the Nielsen Audio #1 rated station in the market.
 The station is currently owned by Seven Mountains Media, which closed on its $3.9 million acquisition of the station April 1, 2019, from Community Broadcasters, LLC.